 Managing Diabetes During the Holiday Season

 With the holidays come a tempting array of delicious hor d’oeuvres and entrees.
 Add to that a cornucopia of side dishes lathered in butter or marshmallows, plus half a dozen different pies to choose from, as well as an assortment of cookies and candies.
-What you have is a lot of bad decisions happening all at the same time.
-It’s a challenge to avoid over indulging.
+It’s a challenge to avoid over indulging, but if you have diabetes its important to try.

 Certain factors raise your risks for developing diabetes: